Duality and small functors: Models of spectra

+Given a stable weak equivalence, we factor it into a trivial stable cofibration followed by a trivial stable fibration.
+Every cobase change of the first map remains a trivial stable cofibration.
+The second map is an objectwise weak equivalence and pushes out along an objectwise cofibration to an objectwise weak equivalence by left properness of $\cat S_*$.
+The composite of both cobase changes is a stable weak equivalence. \end{proof}

-In conclusion, if we take symmetric spectra or Lydakis' FSP as a model for $\Sp$, the fibrant-projective model structure exists on the category $\Sp^{\Sp}$ of small endofunctors and is proper.
-In Lemma \ref{compact-dual} below, we also use that for any cofibrant object $A$ in $\Sp$ the functor $A\wedge -$ maps stable equivalences to stable equivalences.
+In conclusion, if we take symmetric spectra on simplicial sets or Lydakis' simplicial functors as models for $\Sp$, the fibrant-projective model structure exists on the category $\Sp^{\Sp}$ of small endofunctors and is proper.
+Here follow some properties of the model structure on $\Sp$ that we will use further down the line.

+\begin{remark} This property of the fibrant-projective model structure on the category $\Sp^{\Sp}$ is used in Lemma~\ref{compact-dual} below: For any cofibrant object $A$ in $\Sp$ the functor $A\wedge -$ maps stable equivalences to stable equivalences.
 For symmetric spectra this follows from \cite[5.3.10]{HSS}.
-For FSP this follows from \cite[Thm.~12.6]{Lydakis}.
+For simplicial functors this follows from \cite[Thm.~12.6]{Lydakis}. \end{remark}

+The fibrant-projective model structure on $\Sp^{\Sp}$ is simplicial.
+This is true for both models by the following reasoning. \begin{lemma} Suppose that \cat V is a symmetric closed monoidal model category and that $F\co\mc{S}\to\cat V$ is a strict symmetric monoidal left Quillen functor from the category of pointed simplicial sets.
+Then every \cat V-category is an $\mc{S}$-category where the simplicial tensor is given by